-(b) Statutory Basis NASD believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act, which requires, among other things, that the Association's rules must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
-NASD believes that expediting the appointment of arbitrators under the proposed waiver, at the request of customers and associated persons with claims against industry respondents, will allow those parties to exercise their contractual rights to proceed in arbitration in California, notwithstanding the confusion caused by the disputed California Standards.
+&lt;sup>6 See Securities Exchange Act Rel.
+No. 48553 (September 26, 2003) (File No. SR-NASD-2003-144).
+Description of Proposed Rule Change The pilot rule currently applies to all claims filed by customers, and to claims filed by associated persons against members or other associated persons.
+The proposed rule change would extend the pilot rule to apply to claims filed by members against other members, and to claims filed by members against associated persons that relate exclusively to promissory notes.
+Specifically, the proposed rule change would amend IM-10100(f) to provide that if a member bringing a claim against another member, or a claim against an associated person that relates exclusively to promissory notes, waives application of the California Standards to the dispute, then the industry respondents will also be deemed to have waived the application of the Standards.
+This rule change will allow to proceed the majority of the remaining intra-industry cases that are currently stalled due to the confusion surrounding the California Standards.
+It will also prevent delay in such cases that are filed in the future, and will facilitate the administration of cases against such parties in California while the rule is in effect.
+NASD proposes to make the proposed rule change, which will apply to pending and future arbitrations, operative immediately upon filing. (b) Statutory Basis NASD believes that the proposed rule change is consistent with the provisions of Section 15A(b)(6) of the Act, which requires, among other things, that the Association's rules must be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, and, in general, to protect investors and the public interest.
+NASD believes that by expediting the appointment of arbitrators under the proposed waiver, the proposed rule &lt;sup>7 The proposed rule change would include disputes that relate exclusively to promissory notes.
+It would not apply in cases that involve both promissory notes and other types of claims that do not already fall within the scope of the rule. change will allow affected parties to pursue their contractual rights to proceed in arbitration in California, notwithstanding the confusion caused by the disputed California Standards.
 4. Self-Regulatory Organization's Statement on Burden on Competition NASD does not believe that the proposed rule change will result in any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act, as amended.
 5. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others Written comments were neither solicited nor received.